Vishvaa10901/Getting-and-Cleaning-Data/README.md

 **Submitted work :**
 1. A tidy data set
 2. A link to a Github repository with your script for performing the analysis
 3. A code book that describes the variables, the data, and any transformations or work that were performed to clean up the data called CodeBook.md.
-4. README.md in the repo with your scripts.
+4. README.md in the repo with all scripts.
 This repo explains how all of the scripts work and how they are connected.

 **Project Overview :**